balderdashy/sails-docs/reference/find_methods/criteriaObject.md

 ### Forming Criterea Objects
 #### Rules
-- Criterea Objects can contain any number of 'Normal', 'Modified', or 'in' `query pair`s but only 1 'or' 'query pair'.
+- Criterea Objects can contain any number of 'Normal', 'Modified', or 'In' Query Pairs but only 1 'Or' Query Pair.
 - Each pair must match a record otherwise that record isn't returned.
 Pairs are treated as 'and' in your query.
 - All attribute values searched for are case INsensitive.
 You can't find Mike without also getting mikE.